LendingClub posts smaller-than-expected loss, shares soar

 "We actively re-engaged with investors of all types to deliver on our plan and enable $2 billion in loan originations," Sanborn said.

-However, loan originations, a key metric indicating the volume of loans processed, fell 11.8 percent to $1.97 billion in the third quarter ended Sept.
+Loan originations, a key metric indicating the volume of loans processed, fell 11.8 percent to $1.97 billion in the third quarter ended Sept.
 30.

 LendingClub raised interest rates for some of its loans this year and tightened its credit policy, resulting in some high-risk borrowers being denied loans.

-The company reported a net loss of $36.5 million, or 9 cents per share for the quarter, compared with a profit of $1 million, or nil cents per share, a year earlier.

-LendingClub said results were hurt by about $11 million in incentives paid to investors, while operating expenses jumped by nearly a third to $151.25 million.
+The company's operating expenses jumped by nearly a third to $151.25 million.

-Excluding items, the company lost 4 cents per share, compared with the average analyst estimate of a loss of 7 cents, according to Thomson Reuters I/B/E/S.

 LendingClub said it expected a fourth-quarter net loss of $38 million-$48 million.
 That compares with a profit of $4.57 million a year earlier.

-(Reporting by Sweta Singh and Richa Naidu in Bengaluru; Editing by Shounak Dasgupta, Martina D'Couto and Sai Sachin Ravikumar)
+(Reporting by Sweta Singh and Richa Naidu in Bengaluru; Editing by Martina D'Couto, Sai Sachin Ravikumar and Shounak Dasgupta)